-You might not have considered yourself a leader before, but now you’re in that position is it something you can ‘learn on the job’?
+You might not have considered yourself a leader before, but now you’re in that position, is it something you can ‘learn on the job’?
 Or are you destined to being a little insecure about it?

-Here, we will look at how the right tools can help to give you more confidence and make you more capable at every level.
+Here, we will look at how the right tools can help to give you more confidence and make you more capable at every level:

 Books are one of the most powerful tools for improving your leadership capabilities and can provide a powerful resource that will teach you the best techniques and tips while also giving you some of the best strategies to employ.

 It’s not just leadership books that can prove to be a great resource for leaders.
 Equally useful are books on subjects related to your field and your business.

 These are powerful because they give you answers and allow you to make decisions with confidence.

 Often, the natural leader in a situation will be the person with the most knowledge on that topic.